Code-Institute-Submissions/EliteFitness/README.md

 * Navigation bar always visible even when scrolling down so the user can easily navigate the website.
 * Homepage image carousel takes up entire screen on desktop and half screen on tablet and mobile as I felt this looked better.
-* On mentor advice, I added a snippet of text taken from the "About Us" section and added it above the membership options as a tyoe fo marketing banner giving an introduction to the gym.
+* On mentor advice, I added a snippet of text taken from the "About Us" section and added it above the membership options as a type of marketing banner giving an introduction to the gym.
 * Headings added to sections to help define what they are for the user i.e "Take A Look Inside" for the image gallery.
 * Six images instead of five for the image gallery as it made better use of the space and also provides more information for the user.
 * Image gallery layout 3 x 2 on tablet and as a block on mobile as it looked better.